Before-and-after ads are the single most effective creative format for AI photo and beauty apps, and it is not close.

 How long does it take for a before-and-after ad to exit the learning phase?

 On Meta, plan for 3-7 days or approximately 50 optimization events (whichever comes first) according to Meta's own learning phase documentation.
 On TikTok, the learning phase typically requires 50 conversion events per ad group.
-Based on RocketShip HQ client data, before-and-after ads exit learning 20-30% faster than other formats because their high CTR accelerates event accumulation.
+Before-and-after ads exit learning faster than other formats because their high CTR accelerates event accumulation.

 Can before-and-after ads work for AI photo apps outside of English-speaking markets?

 Yes, and often better.
 The format is almost entirely visual, which means it transcends language barriers.
-Based on RocketShip HQ client data, before-and-after creatives for AI photo apps in Southeast Asia and Latin America achieve 40-60% lower CPIs than in the US or UK with comparable trial start rates.
+Based on data from AI photo app campaigns in Southeast Asia and Latin America, before-and-after creatives tend to achieve meaningfully lower CPIs than in the US or UK with comparable trial start rates.

 According to AppsFlyer’s benchmarks, emerging markets are showing the fastest growth in non-organic installs for photo apps.